Kimserey/BlogArchive/xx.md

 # Use JS local storage with ListModel with WebSharper UI.Next in F#

 Last week I wanted to use the browser local storage to store a list of element.
-I wanted to update the [resource split project](https://github.com/Kimserey/ResourcesSplit) I made in the past to have the data stored so that it will be easier to add or remove resources.
+I wanted to update the [resource split project](https://github.com/Kimserey/ResourcesSplit) to have the data stored (temporarily) so that it will be easier to add or remove resources.
 The browser local storage is ideal for this kind of scenario.
 Turns out `WebSharper.UI.Next` has the feature built in to persist ListModel so today I will explain how to do it.

 This post is composed by two parts:
 ```